 Safely through the breakers, I thought everyone would be jumping up and shouting, WE MADE IT!
-WE MADE IT! . . . with high-fives all around.
+WE MADE IT!. . . with high-fives all around.
 (It’s certainly what I felt like doing.)
 But no, things were pretty quiet on deck.
-Granted, Ze and João were doubled over by the hatch cover, heaving air as if they had just finished a four-minute mile.
-And Mamede was focused on his steering, working us out to deeper water.
+Granted, Ze and João were doubled over, heaving air as if they’d just run a four-minute mile, and Mamede was focused on his steering, working us out to deeper water.

-He was still wearing his poker face, and it was a serious expression if ever I saw one.
+He still carried his poker face, a serious expression if ever I saw one.
 Mamede really was a serious man, as all good captains are, as all good captains should be — sober and steady, strong and calm — someone to lead us through a storm with a steady hand.
 But he was also human.
 And he showed me his mortal side when his straight face suddenly cracked into a warm grin and he winked at me, letting me know he was as happy as I was to be out of that mess.

 It was Mamede’s job to hang the leme.
-Lashed to the steering bench for our dash through the surf, the rudder could now be placed on the transom without fear of it striking the seafloor and breaking.
+Lashed to the steering bench for our dash through the surf, the rudder could now be placed onto the transom without fear of it striking the seafloor and breaking.
 Not that it would easily break.
 Built from three thick planks scabbed stoutly together, a jangada’s rudder would make a great barn door.
 Mamede freed the bindings holding it fast and lowered the blade over the transom to line up the gudgeons and drive the pin home.
 He then reached for the cana do leme and placed it on the rudder post with slap of his palm.
-Rudder set, as soon as he hauled in the mainsheet we were sailing again.
+Rudder set, he hauled in the main-sheet and we were sailing again.